cern-eos/eos/doc/develop.rst

     mv /etc/sysconfig/eos_env.example /etc/sysconfig/eos_env

-Inside you need to fill in various pices of information:
+Inside you need to fill in various pieces of information:
 - :code:`XRD_ROLES="mq mgm fst1 fst2 fst3"`, here depending on how many fst daemons you plan (here 3) to run, you need to specify them here.
 Drop :code:`fed` and :code:`sync` as they are not used anymore.
 Also, HOST_TARGET was used for the sync; not needed anymore

 .. code-block:: bash

     # XRD_ROLES depends on what you wish to run, each separate mgm, mq or fst needs to be specified, e.g. for 3 fsts daemons we put fst1 fst2 fst3.
-Drop :code:`fed` and :code:`sync` if they ae present, they are not used anymore.
+Drop :code:`fed` and :code:`sync` if they are present, they are not used anymore.
     XRD_ROLES="mq mgm fst1 fst2 fst3"
     EOS_MGM_HOST=<myhostname>.cern.ch`
     EOS_MGM_HOST_TARGET` # was used for the sync and can be commented out